wargio/fufluns/README.md

 # Fufluns

-Easy to use APK/IPA Mobile App Inspector (experimental)
+Easy to use APK/IPA Mobile App Inspector

 ## Features